SamuelGiftstone/rav_365_photo_editor/README.md

 # Author

-Developed with ❤️ using Flutter.
+Developed by Samuel Giftstone using Flutter.

 ---